Emergency Ride Home Program

 - Breakdown of public transit (e.g., Line U, bus, or Caltrain delays and cancellations)

-- You need to stay late unexpectedly and you miss your bus, train, or carpool.
-Employee commuters might be able to ask their department to pick up the bill.
+- You need to stay late unexpectedly, and you miss your bus, train, or carpool.

 What to do if your need is not "covered"

-If your situation does not qualify for the Emergency Ride Home program, but you are still in need of quick transportation, we recommend that you use Zipcar, which has over 60 vehicles located throughout campus.
+If your situation does not qualify for the ERH program, but you still need quick transportation, consider using a Zipcar or rental car.